Crayon Shin-chan: Blitzkrieg! Pig's Hoof's Secret Mission: Plot

-The story begins when a secret agent Orioke hides on a houseboat stealing a disk necessary to make a secret weapon from the airship of the secret society Pig's Hoof where the students of Futaba Kindergarten were dining.
-An airship of Pig's Hoof took boat with Orioke, Shinnosuke, Kazama, Masao, Nene and Bo.
+The story begins when a secret agent Orioke hides on a houseboat stealing a disk necessary to launch a secret weapon from the airship of the secret society Pig's Hoof where the students of Futaba Kindergarten were dining.
+An airship of Pig's Hoof took the boat with Orioke, Shinnosuke, Kazama, Masao, Nene and Bo.

 From there Shinnosuke, Masao, Nene, Kazama and Bo go with the agent everywhere as hostages of the Pig's Hoof.
 Simultaneously, an SML agent goes to the children's homes collecting photos of them to recognize and rescue them.
 But when he reaches the Noharas, Misae with Himawari and Hiroshi follow him to Hong Kong to rescue their son.
 There they get the agent to take them with him and help him.

 Meanwhile, Shinnosuke and his friends, who are kidnapped along with the houseboat, are captured in the Pig's Hoof airship.
-Eventually, three executives of Pig's Hoof, Barrel, Blade, Mama and the leader, Mouse appear and insist Orioke to return the disk but Orioke refuses this.
+Eventually, three executives of Pig's Hoof, Barrel, Blade, Mama and the leader, Mouse appear and insist that Orioke should return the disk but Orioke refuses this.
 They decide to take Orioke and Shinnosuke to the headquarters of Pig's Hoof.

-On the way to the headquarters, Orioke succeeds in letting Shinnosuke and his friends escape from the airship but she couldn't escape.
-Kin'niku and the Noharas who came to help Shinnosuke and others crash lands on the ground when the plane as being attacked by the airship of Pig's Hoof.
+While flying over the Tibetan plateau on the way to the headquarters, Orioke succeeds in letting Shinnosuke and his friends escape from the airship but she couldn't escape.
+Kin'niku and the Noharas who came to help Shinnosuke and others crash land on the ground when the plane is being attacked by the airship of Pig's Hoof.
 The three walk to the Pig's Hoof headquarters.
-On the other hand, Shinnosuke and his friends start walking toward the place where people were, but the step was toward the Pig's Hoof headquarters.
+On the other hand, Shinnosuke and his friends start walking toward the place in search of people, but instead they reach Pig's Hoof headquarters near Lake Manasarovar.